gantry/docs/pages/01.gantry5/04.tutorials/15.copying-particles/docs.md

 3. Copy `THEMENAME/scss/THEMENAME/particles/_PARTICLENAME.scss` to `THEMENAME/custom/scss` (note the underscore at the start of the file name).

-4. For any JS files that you know to be required by the particle, copy `THEMENAME/js/JSFILENAME.js` to `THEMENAME/custom/js`
+4. For any JS files that you know to be required by the particle, copy `THEMENAME/js/JSFILENAME.js` to `THEMENAME/custom/js`.
+To determine what JS the particle depends upon you should look in the PARTICLENAME.html.twig file (usually at the bottom).

 5. If you don't have a custom.scss file already then you need to create one (plain text file).
 Your custom.scss file should be put in `THEMENAME/custom/scss`.
 Your custom SCSS file must have this statement as the first line: